alonso-m/bitbucket-arm-docker/README.md

 ## Reverse Proxy Settings

-If bitbucket is run behind a reverse proxy server as [described here](https://confluence.atlassian.com/bitbucketserver/proxying-and-securing-bitbucket-server-776640099.html), then you need to specify extra options to make bitbucket aware of the setup.
+If Bitbucket is run behind a reverse proxy server as [described here](https://confluence.atlassian.com/bitbucketserver/proxying-and-securing-bitbucket-server-776640099.html), then you need to specify extra options to make bitbucket aware of the setup.
 They can be controlled via the below environment variables.

+** Note: This method of configuring CATALINA_OPTS will be going away with Bitbucket 5.0 and will be replaced with Spring Boot environment variables. **

 * `CATALINA_CONNECTOR_PROXYNAME` (default: NONE)